version-manager/woof/README.md

 ## Why?

 - Your OS's package manager doesn't contain the latest (or multiple) `$language` versions
-- You want an OS independent way to install and switch between `$language` versions
+- You want an OS-independent way to install and switch between `$language` versions
 - You are tired of installing and configuring version managers (or version manager plugins) for every single language
-- More repeatable builds
+- More repeatable and reproducible builds

 ## Features

 - _Just Fucking Works_
 - Optionally _configurationless_
 - Clean Bash code
-  - Favors builtins and native Bash facilities over external utilities)
+  - Favors builtins and native Bash features (over external commands)
-- Supports 34 tools on at least `x86_64` (see [roadmap](./docs/roadmap.md) and [languages](./docs/languages.md) for details)
+- Supports 35 tools on at least `x86_64` (see [roadmap](./docs/roadmap.md) and [languages](./docs/languages.md) for details)
 - Compatible with [.tool-versions](https://asdf-vm.com/manage/configuration.html#tool-versions), nvm's [.nvmrc](https://github.com/nvm-sh/nvm#nvmrc) and read things from popular version managers like `rvm` and `pyenv`
 - Fast
-  - Uses symlinks, not shims
+- Uses no symlinks or shims
-  - Extremely rarely execs out to external utilities or subshells

 ## Preview (v0.2.0)